 Once you notice the batter starts to look glossy, start to test it out.

 - This is a very important part of making macarons, and telling if the batter is ready is a skill that comes with a lot of practice.

-- My favorite way of testing, and what I show on the video, is that I grab a spatula full of batter and hold it over the bowl.
+Another way of telling is to grab a spatula full of batter and hold it over the bowl.
 And then, watch how the batter falls off the spatula.
-If it keeps falling non stop, but still slowly, I know the batter is ready.
-If the batter stops falling off the spatula while there is still quite a bit of batter in the spatula, I know it needs to be folded longer.
+If it keeps falling non stop, but still slowly, the batter is ready.
+If the batter stops falling off the spatula while there is still quite a bit of batter in the spatula, it needs to be folded longer.

 - Transfer batter to the piping bag.

 - Pipe 1 1/2” circles on a baking sheet lined with silicone mat.
 I usually use 2 sheets.
 This will depend on how big you pipe your macarons.